-3. Fatal Airplane Crashes Laid the Foundation Stone - an Overview of CRM Development
+3. Fatal Airplane Crashes Laid the Foundation - an Overview of CRM Development

 Briefly, I will introduce you to important milestones of CRM.

-Since passenger flights became more widespread, air disasters which cost many lives have happend time and again.
-The worst airplane crash in aviation so far took place in Tenerife in March 1977.
+Since passenger flights became more widespread, fatal air disasters have occurred time and again.
+The worst air accident so far happened on the Island of Tenerife in March 1977.

 583 people lost their lives as two jumbo jets collided on the runway.
 The captain of a KLM aircraft had begun taking off without the necessary takeoff clearance from the control tower.
 At the same time, a Pan Am airliner was still taxiing down the runway.